Email Warmup Guide: Importance, Benefits & Tools

 Fig: Global spam volume as a percentage of total e-mail traffic from 2011 to 2023 (Source: Link)

-In this blog, we’ll explore why email warmup is essential, how to get started, and the best email warmup tools for your team.
+In this blog, we’ll break down why email warmup is so important, how you can get started, and which email warmup tools are best for your team.

 Source: Link